ragraw26/Machine-Learning-Loan-Lending-Club/README.md

 # Machine-Learning-Loan-Lending-Club

-You are working at a bank and you are considering investing in Lending club.
-Since there are no standard models, you are expected to build prediction models that will help you predict the interest rates based on various parameters users would input.
+We are working at a bank and we are considering investing in Lending club.
+Since there are no standard models, we are expected to build prediction models that will help you predict the interest rates based on various parameters users would input.

 # Part 1: Data wrangling and exploratory data analysis